Under ytan: Other recordings

-In 2015, Loreen recorded a version.
-It was released as a single on 18 December 2015, simultaneously when she performed it live on TV on at Svenska Hjältar-Galan.
-It is her first single released in the Swedish language.
+Loreen released a cover of the song as a single on 18 December 2015, simultaneously performing it live on TV on at Svenska Hjältar-Galan.
+It was her first single released in Swedish.
 Loreen turned the guitar pop track into a moody, electronic ballad which starts out with just her voice and some synths, but halfway through explodes with a lush production and more vocal power.

 Michael from 'A Bit of Pop Music said; "This type of moody electro ballads suits her powerful and mystical sounding vocals the best." requesting more of this on her second album.